romildodcm/control-esp32-with-telegram-bot/README.md

 A simple Arduino code for ESP32 to control GPIO with Telegram bot, to use this code you need to [install the ESP32 board on Arduino IDE](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) and install the [Universal Telegram Bot](https://www.arduino.cc/reference/en/libraries/universaltelegrambot/) library.
-At the beginning of the [code](https://github.com/romildodcm/control-esp32-with-telegram-bot/tree/main/esp_32_telegram) you need to enter your Wi-Fi credentials, your bot token* and your Telegram chat ID**.
+At the top of the [code](https://github.com/romildodcm/control-esp32-with-telegram-bot/tree/main/esp_32_telegram) you need to enter your Wi-Fi credentials, your bot token* and your Telegram chat ID**.

 ```
 // Set the Wi-Fi credentials